-We had a mesmerizing road trip from 26th December 2016 to 30th January 2017.
-We travelled by car from Chandigarh (Punjab) to Hampi (Karnataka) and covered more than 6,000 kilometers of journey.
+We had a mesmerising road trip in December 2016 to January 2017.
+We travelled from Chandigarh (Punjab) to Karnataka and covered more than 6,000 Kms in 36 days.

-It was our first long road trip in India.
+It was our first long road trip.
 We were anxious and excited to try something new.

-We don’t spend much on gadgets or fancy things but we love to spend on travel.
+We don’t like to spend on gadgets or fancy things but we love to spend money on travel.
 We feel alive when we travel, meet new people and learn new things.
-Travelling is one of the top priorities in our life and we dream of going to the most exciting places on earth before we die.
+Travelling is one of the top priorities in our life and we will go to the most exciting places on the earth before we die.

-When we travel, we make sure to spend only on the things that really matter to us.
-Our primary purpose is to enjoy the experience of travelling, spending time with old friends and making new friends on the way.
+When we travel, we make sure to spend only on the things that matter to us.

 We spent Rs.
 82,210 on our more than a month long road trip.
-This includes every rupee that went out of our pockets.
-This includes the expenses on the things that we bought for ourselves and gift for friends.
+That includes every penny that went out of our pockets (including the things we bought for ourselves and gift for friends)

 #1.
-Make a path but don’t book in the advance
+Make a plan but don’t book in the advance

-We made this mistake.
-We booked accommodations for Bikaner and Jaisalmer before starting our trip.
+We made a mistake.
+We booked our stay in advance for Bikaner and Jaisalmer.
 Things won’t go as per plan when you are on a road trip and many unexpected good and bad things happens.

-We stayed at AirBnb haveli in Bikaner and we loved the host family.
+We stayed at AirBnb haveli in Bikaner and we had a good friendship with the host family.
 Vishnu and Anita were such warm people that we felt like being at some relative’s family.
-They have an inspirational story of leaving a boring photography work, learning French at the age of 30 and becoming a travel agent.
+They shared their inspirational story of leaving a boring photography work, learning French at the age of 30 and becoming a travel agent.

-We decided to stay with them for one more day.
-We didn’t get any refund for cancellation of Jaisalmer booking.
-Though I don’t regret losing some money there as we were happy extending our stay in Bikaner, I learned that we should book next accommodation only when required.
+We decided to stay with them for more days.
+We didn’t get any refund for cancellation of upcoming Jaisalmer booking.
+Though I don’t regret losing some money on Jaisalmer booking as we were happy extending our stay in Bikaner, I learned that we should book next accommodation only when required.

 - Goa (in the week of 10th Jan)